Good Energy: Takeover offers from Ecotricity

 In early 2016, 6.8% of the shares of the company were bought by rival energy supplier Ecotricity, making them the second largest shareholder.
 Ecotricity increased their holding to almost 25% in October 2016.
 In July 2021, Ecotricity Group made a cash offer for the rest of the shares which implied a value of almost £60 million for the whole company.
 The offer was rejected by Good Energy on 22 July and the bid lapsed after failing to reach 50% acceptance by shareholders.

 Dale Vince, owner of Ecotricity, criticised the company's announcement in November 2021 that it would sell its generation assets, describing it as a break-up of the business.

+Esyasoft takeover

+On 27 January 2025, it was announced that Dubai based Esyasoft had agreed to purchase Good Energy for £99.4 million, subject to a shareholder vote.
+Esyasoft is ultimately controlled by the Abu Dhabi based International Holding Company chaired by Sheikh Tahnoun bin Zayed Al Nahyan, a member of the Abu Dhabi ruling family.
+Good Energy was 26% owned by British green energy entrepreneur Dale Vince, founder of competitor Ecotricity.

 Generation operations

 As of June 2017, Good Energy had two wind farms (at Delabole, north Cornwall, and Hampole, South Yorkshire) and eight solar farms.

 Delabole wind farm was the first commercial wind farm in the UK.
 In December 2008, planning approval was granted to Good Energy in order to refurbish (repower) the wind farm.
 The development was financed by an £11.8 million package including a £9.6 million loan from the Co-operative Bank and £2.2 million equity from Good Energy Group's own resources.
 In August 2010 the ten original turbines were replaced by four more powerful turbines and in February 2011 Delabole was reopened.
 In January 2013, Good Energy launched a community tariff offering people living near the wind farm a 20 per cent discount on their energy bills.

 In December 2017, the company announced that two solar sites would return to community ownership.
 In November 2021, during the 2021 natural gas supplier crisis, Good Energy said it would sell its entire 47.5 MW generation portfolio, which had a net book value of £56.8 million and provided around 15% of customers' electricity.
 The sale to Bluefield Solar Income Fund was completed in January 2022 for £24.5m.